Friday, November 21, 2025

 Ask AI.
 I'm serious.
 I have conversations with Gemini about things that happened to me to get perspective.
 Ask if this is narcissistic type behavior.
 Many of the things they did, that I've downplayed over the years, turn out to be actionable abuse, abandonment, endangerment, neglect, then and now.
 And Gemini has sound sources to prove it.
 In fact, AI will often say, if this is happening to you or someone you know, report it and here's where.
 One benefit of asking AI over real people is that AI does not have the capability of gaslighting, shaming or invalidating you.
 AI has no personal agenda to protect unlike flying monkeys do.

 So let's recap.
 We're not looking to "out" anyone, except to ourselves.
 That's not our motive.
 And it wouldn't be safe anyway.
 A cornered malignant narcissist is deadly.
 We're not attacking.
-We're just trying to quit being attacked by them, by identifying that malignant narcissist parents are dangerous.
+We're just trying to defend ourselves from attack by them, by identifying that malignant narcissist parents are dangerous.
 We ARE blaming them and we need to.
 They have blamed us for their problems all our lives.
 They've scapegoated, manipulated, triangulated, exploited and abused us.
 And it's time to put responsibility for that back where it belongs and stop taking their issues on ourselves.

 No comments: